Hard times are good for the soul!

 - Stepmother of three stepdaughters and one stepson (Katherine, Amanda, Elizabeth, and Benjamin Fisher)

-- Reside in Bel Air, MD with my husband Dave and three dogs Chula, Bambino, and Cowboy
+- Reside in Bel Air, MD with my husband Dave and two dogs Chula and Cowboy

 My Professional Background

 - Founder & President, Jory Fisher & Associates, Inc. (since 2008)

 - Certified True Purpose™ Coach (True Purpose Institute)

 - Certified Trainer for the Daily Marketing Coach (DMC)

 - Founding Faculty Member and Former Associate Dean for Career & Professional Development at Liberty University School of Law